nabijogo/myappsample/README.md

-Project to make track of activities on the farm.
+Project to make track of activities on the farm Kalengera Bugonge.